LBHackney-IT/lbh-housing-api/README.md

 - Optimise when test run speed starts to hinder development
 - Unit tests and E2E tests should run in CI
 - Test database schemas should match up with production database schema
-- Have integration tests which test from the PostgreSQL database to API Gateway
+- Have integration tests which test from the DynamoDB database to API Gateway

-## Data Migrations
-### A good data migration
-- Record failure logs
-- Automated
-- Reliable
-- As close to real time as possible
-- Observable monitoring in place
-- Should not affect any existing databases

 ## Contacts